Land0fChocolate/NewEmeraldRomHack/README.md

 - implement ability description label in the summary screen.
 - Include ORAS dex Pokemon like Budew and Dusknoir and add ways to access them.
-- New Pokemon moves.
-	- new animations for new moves
-	- Add the new moves to the move tutors lists.
-- Update move tutor lists to have tutor moves from later gens.
-- Expand and add new areas, including adding some new wild Pokemon for the area.
-- New NPCs, some of which you acquire new items from.
 - Rework aspects of the Battle Frontier.
 Change the Battle Palace to be themed around inverse type matchups.
 Rework the battle Pokemon list.
 - Add methods to make training easier.
-Super vitamins (giving 60 EVs per stat), IV boosters and nature mints to be added and accessable.
+Super vitamins, IV boosters and nature mints to be added and accessable.
-- Revert some unnecessary changes Emerald made from Ruby/Sapphire like the Vigoroth movers and Zigzagoon attacking Prof Birch instead of Poochyena.
-- Type resisting berries and Type boosting gems to be accessible somewhere.
 - Remove item use in battle and create a prompt for Poke Balls.
 - Add credits of people whos tutorials and work you have used in the game.